Zerodya/hyprfreeze/README.md

   ### Optional
 - [`hyprprop`](https://github.com/vilari-mickopf/hyprprop) or [`swayprop`](https://git.alternerd.tv/alterNERDtive/swayprop) to get the pid of a window by selecting it with your mouse
   ### Highly Recommended
-- [`gamescope`](https://github.com/ValveSoftware/gamescope) fixes mouse input not working in other XWayland windows after pausing a Wine game.
+- Running games in [`gamescope`](https://github.com/ValveSoftware/gamescope) fixes mouse input not working in other XWayland windows after pausing a Wine game (see [#1](https://github.com/Zerodya/hyprfreeze/issues/1)).
 It's also the superior way to game in Wayland anyway.

 ### Basher
 Hyprfreeze is compatible with shell script package manager [Basher](https://basher.it).